Nevada’s Burning Man Festival: It’s an epiphany. It’s primal. It’s newborn. But what is it?

 - While we do not have garbage disposal, we do have Recycling Camp, conveniently located in Center Camp.
 Recycling Camp takes donations of aluminum cans and donates them to the Gerlach High School for their fundraising efforts.
 Learn more about Recycling Camp here.

 - You must dispose of your waste properly.
 Do not leave trash in Gerlach, at rest stops or along the side of the highway.
 Westbound participants will find the Lockwood dump, located just east of Reno, open on Monday… yes it is Labor Day, but they will be open for Burning Man participants.
 Directions will be in the Black Rock Gazette.
-For more information about garbage disposal, see the Environment section.
+For more information about the garbage disposal, see the Environment section.

 Q: Why are there so many rules?